torreyr/reliable-dp/README.md

    How to use timer?
 How many timers do you use?
    How to repond to the events at the sender and receiver side?
    How to ensure reliable data transfer?

+Only support one flag at a time.
+Have an extra field in the header for if the packet is a resent packet.